tooljump/tooljump/docs/docs/recipes/connecting-to-gcp.md

 - Least‑privilege access with fine‑grained roles.

 ##### Example: IAM Binding on Target Bucket (direct access)
-Grant the Tooljump service account viewer access to a bucket in the target project:
+Grant the ToolJump service account viewer access to a bucket in the target project:

 ```json
 {